git diff --pager=<pager>Show unstaged changes with the output forced through a specific pager program.

 git switch -c <branchname>Creates a new branch and switches to it.

-git apply <pathname>Apply a patch file’s changes directly to the working directory
+git apply <path>Apply a patch file’s changes directly to the working directory

 git switch <branchname>Switch to the specified branch